dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Intro.ReleaseNotes.md

         </tr>
     </tbody>
 </table>

+Most of the features incorporated into the release 2.7 of Splice Machine have also been backported into version 2.5.1.
+The documentation and release notes for v2.5.1 are found here: <a href="https://doc.splicemachine.com/2.5.1" target="_blank">https://doc.splicemachine.com/2.5.1
+{: .noteIcon}

 The product is available to build from open source (see <https://github.com/splicemachine/spliceengine>), as well as prebuilt packages for use on a cluster or cloud.